ahmedzain3012/Oracle-FNDLOAD-Guide/README.md

 <br>

 ### Data File (.ldt)
+The Loader Data File (.ldt) is a **structured text file** created by FNDLOAD when **extracting configuration data** from an Oracle EBS instance.
+The FNDLOAD utility can then transfer and upload this file to another environment.

 - The **.ldt** file (Loader Data File) contains extracted configuration data structured in a specific format.
 - This file is generated when configurations are downloaded from an Oracle EBS instance.
 - It can be transferred and uploaded to another instance using the FNDLOAD utility.